sysflow-telemetry/sf-processor/docs/POLICIES.md

 - _list_: the name of the list
 - _items_: a collection of values or lists

-*Filters* blacklist records matching a condition:
+*Drop* rules block records matching a condition and can be used for reducing the amount of records processed by the policy engine:

-- _filter_: the name of the filter
+- _drop_: the name of the filter
 - _condition_: a set of logical operations that can reference lists and macros, which evaluate to _true_ or _false_

 For example, the rule below specifies that matching records are process events (`sf.type = PE`), denoting `EXEC` operations (`sf.opflags = EXEC`) for which the process matches macro `package_installers`.
-Additionally, the gloabl filter `containers` preempitively removes from the processing stream any records for processes not running in a container environment.
+Additionally, the global filter `containers` preemptively removes from the processing stream any records for processes not running in a container environment.

 ```yaml
 # lists